tboyko/apple_shove/README.md

 ### TCP Keep-Alives

-Apple Shove has the ability to maintain connections to Apple for long durations of time without sending a notification.
+AppleShove has the ability to maintain connections to Apple for long durations of time without sending a notification.
 These connections will generally stay open, however, intermediate NATs and firewalls may expire and close the connection prematurely.

-To combat this, Apple Shove enables keep-alive on all connections to Apple.
-Apple Shove is not able to set the interval between keep-alives however, as this is generally managed by the operating system.
+To combat this, AppleShove enables keep-alive on all connections to Apple.
+AppleShove is not able to set the interval between keep-alives however, as this is generally managed by the operating system.
 If you are aware of a relatively short NAT or firewall timer, you can manually shorten your OS's keep-alive timer to be shorter than the timer.
 As this likely breaks the portability of your code, you can alternatively change the `AppleShove::CONFIG[:reconnect_timer]` to a value less than the NAT/firewall timer.
-This will force Apple Shove to re-establish the SSL connection after enough idle time has passed.
+This will force AppleShove to re-establish the SSL connection after enough idle time has passed.

 For reference, we have observed the following keep-alive timeout values: